zerynth/docs/docs/reference.md

 # Technical reference

-The Zerynth technical reference contains the developer documentation for the vast ecosystem of tools provided by Zerynth.
+The Zerynth technical reference contains the developer documentation for the vast ecosystem of programming tools provided by Zerynth, collectively known as **Zerynth SDK**.

 It can be daunting to navigate all the information, but the task is made easire by the full site search on the site header.
 Moreover, the technical reference can be divided into topics: